 The Role of NPS Scores in Healthcare Customer Service

-By improving the quality of customer service your practice delivers, you can boost your NPS score and set yourself apart from other practices in your area.
+Trust is essential to a practice’s success.
+When patients trust you, it’s easier to attract new patients and strengthen relationships with existing ones.
+By improving the quality of customer service your practice provides, you can raise your NPS score and stand out from other practices in your area.

 Quality Healthcare Customer Service Means Putting the Patient First